 - View websites on your HDTV

-- Challenging to use your mobile device as control panel when fast forwarding and reversing video play back
+- Challenging to use your mobile device as a control panel when fast-forwarding and reversing video playback

-- Using you desk top as control device- if it is located away from your TV screen
+- Using your desktop as control device- if it is located away from your TV screen

 Google’s Chromecast, priced at $35.00 is the least amount of money you can spend to get a great media streaming device.
 With its excellent performance, ease of use and great mobility factor which allows the user to move it around their home to enjoy streaming video and audio, make it a great bargain and one of the best media streaming devices available.
 I highly recommended it!